gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Plugin Development

-#### Enhanced CodeNarc Plugin to automatically detects appropriate version for current Groovy runtime
+#### Enhanced CodeNarc Plugin to automatically detects the appropriate version for the current Groovy runtime

 The [CodeNarc](https://codenarc.org/) project now publishes separate versions for use with Groovy 4.
 Gradle still currently ships with Groovy 3.